maxrossello/redmine_pdf_documents/README.md

 Tested on Redmine 2.3.
 Should work on Redmine 2.0+.

+## Requirements

-Needs wkhtmltopdf 0.11.0 rc1 installed (wkhtmltopdf-binary gem is too old)
+Needs wkhtmltopdf 0.11.0 rc1 installed (through nk-wkhtmltopdf gem)

+If pdf exported pages to be joined in a single document are not public, REST access must be enabled.
+Flag "Enable REST web service" in the Administration / Settings / Authentication page.

 ## License